The purpose of this site is to function as an

 unavoidable.

 enter a room alone.
-Two personnel are the minimum room-clearing team.
-If two
+Two operators are the minimum, for a room-clearing team.

 positions.